DapangLiu/AR-release/README.md

 1. The UI part still need polish.
 2. I would recode the camera part because camera API v2 has been released.
 The reason why I did not use it currently is the new API needs Android Version Check.
 In other words, it could not adapt to old android devices.
 3. Do more things about lifecycle control and energy management.
+4. The tag should be more pretty.
+5. More details about the game background.

 I think this project is really a good sample for essential Android training.
 The stuff about Fragment and Activity, RecyclerView and Floating Button are all important things in nowadays development.